vmware-tanzu/pinniped/site/content/docs/howto/login.md

    It also allows you to configure how identities and group memberships in the OIDC or LDAP identity provider map to identities and group memberships in the Kubernetes clusters.

-## Generate a Pinniped-Compatible kubeconfig File
+## Generate a Pinniped-compatible kubeconfig file

 You will need to generate a Pinniped-compatible kubeconfig file for each cluster in which you have installed the Concierge.
 This requires admin-level access to each cluster, so this would typically be performed by the same user who installed the Concierge.